Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

 \section{Affine Grassmannians}

 In this section, we construct affine Grassmannians and affine flag varieties in mixed characteristic.
-We refer to Appendix \ref{generality of perf} for the necessary background of perfect algebraic spaces, which is the setting we will work with in the sequel.
+We will work with a class of geometric objects called perfect algebraic spaces.
+We refer to Appendix \ref{generality of perf} for the necessary background for these objects.